grimme-lab/qc2-teaching/doc/prog-scf.rst

 the number electrons and the total number of basis functions as integer values.
-None of this information is necessary to read the input file, but is included for convenience, *e.g.* such that you can allocate memory before starting to read the rest of the file.
+None of this information is necessary to read the input file, but is included for convenience, *e.g.*, such that you can allocate memory before starting to read the rest of the file.

 Starting from the second line we expect a tuple of the three Cartesian